Where Fightin’ blue jackets were made!

-Nestled at the foot of the Coeur d'Alene Mountains in the Bitterroot Mountain Range and named for Admiral David Glassgow Farragut, a Civil War Naval Hero, Farragut, Idaho welcomed its first Naval recruits on 17 September 1942.
+Nestled at the foot of the Coeur d’Alene Mountains in the Bitterroot Mountain Range and named for Admiral David Glasgow Farragut, a Civil War Naval Hero, Farragut, Idaho welcomed its first naval recruits on 17 September 1942.

 It was originally believed that 19 states sent Naval recruits to Farragut.
 It has since come to light that there were 24 (and counting!)
 They were Arkansas, California, Colorado, Idaho, Illinois, Iowa, Kansas, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, North Dakota, Oklahoma, Oregon, South Dakota, Tennessee, Texas, Utah, Washington, Wisconsin and Wyoming.

 If you’d like to learn more about the former training station, we now have the following book in stock, “Images of America; Farragut Naval Training Station.”
 Makes a great gift for those who attended training there or if you are wondering what your loved one did while stationed there!